gonzalo-villegas-curulla/GNSS_R01/README.md

 # Done

 I have managed to:
-* open a serial port via hardware from the GPS6MV2 mod to the RPi
+* open a serial port via hardware from the GPS6MV2 module to the RPi
 * read NMEA sentences and split them into data fields
 * store the file and scp it to my local machine
 * plot a few data arrays